intelsdi-x/snap/docs/PLUGIN_AUTHORING.md

 github.com/intelsdi-x/snap/core/ctypes
 ```
 ### Writing a collector plugin
 A Snap collector plugin collects telemetry data by communicating with the Snap daemon.
 To confine to collector plugin interfaces and metric types defined in Snap, a collector plugin must implement the following methods:
 ```
 GetConfigPolicy() (*cpolicy.ConfigPolicy, error)
 CollectMetrics([]MetricType) ([]MetricType, error)
 GetMetricTypes(ConfigType) ([]MetricType, error)
 ```
+The plugin uses the default values given in the ConfigPolicy so a config file doesn't need to be passed in for these rules.
+An example use case would be for the URL the Apache Collector collects from.
+Disclaimer: Two namespaces can't have rules with the same key name.
+E.g. you can't have the key "username" for /intel/foo/bar and a different "username" for /intel/foo/mock.
+They would need unique keys.

 ### Writing a processor plugin
 A Snap processor plugin allows filtering, aggregation, transformation, etc of collected telemetry data.
 To complaint with processor plugin interfaces defined in Snap, a processor plugin must implement the following methods:
 ```
 GetConfigPolicy() (*cpolicy.ConfigPolicy, error)
 Process(contentType string, content []byte, config map[string]ctypes.ConfigValue) (string, []byte, error)
 ```
 ### Writing a publisher plugin
 A Snap publisher plugin allows publishing processed telemetry data into a variety of systems, databases, and monitors through Snap metrics.
 To compliant with metric types and plugin interfaces defined in Snap, a publisher plugin must implement the following methods:
 ```
 GetConfigPolicy() (*cpolicy.ConfigPolicy, error)
 Publish(contentType string, content []byte, config map[string]ctypes.ConfigValue) error